hyperbrew/bolt-uxp/README.md

 - Lightning Fast Hot Reloading on changes
 - Setup with TypeScript Definitions for UXP and Photoshop APIs
 - Easily configure in uxp.config.ts
-- Setup for single or multi-panel extensions
 - Comes with multi-host-app configuration
 - Optimized Build Size
+- Template for UXP Hybrid C++ Plugins
 - Easy Publish to CCX for Distribution
-- Easy Package to ZIP archive with sidecar assets (pending)
+- Easy Package to ZIP archive with sidecar assets
-- GitHub Actions ready-to-go for ZXP Releases
+- GitHub Actions ready-to-go for CCX Releases

 ## Prerequisites

 - [Node.js 18](https://nodejs.org/en/) or later
 - [Adobe UXP Developer Tool (aka UDT)](https://developer.adobe.com/photoshop/uxp/2022/guides/devtool/installation/)
-- [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/) (ensure by running `yarn set version classic`)
+- [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/) ( ensure by running `yarn set version classic` )

 ## Quickstart

+`yarn create bolt-uxp` - Create new project

+`cd project` - Create new project

-`yarn` - Install Dependencies
+`yarn` - Install Dependencies (if not already done by create command)

+`yarn build` - Build the plugin (must run before `yarn dev`, can also run after for panel to work statically without the process)

 `yarn dev` - Run the plugin in hot reload mode for development with UDT (see below)

-`yarn build` - Build the plugin

 `yarn ccx` - Build & Package the plugin as a CCX for delivery (separate CCX files for each host are generated due to current UXP requirements)